Senexis/RDO-GG/wiki/faq.md

 commands to respond with emoji, both the `@everyone` role and the bot needs to have the **Use External Emoji** permission.
 Please note that you don't need to add the permission to the role itself, just adding it the the channel will do the trick.

+:::info
-:::info Discord has this to say... [(link, #18)](https://time-mambo-c70.notion.site/DDevs-May-27-Q-A-17431321344b4ce7915fe7b5f83b1f41)
+Regarding the Discord quirk, here's what Discord has to say:

-We are working right now to make this more logical.
+> We are working right now to make this more logical.
 There are important edge cases to be mindful of, like how moderators can control this permission when there is not a bot user in the server.
+But we
-But we know this is a pain point, and are currently addressing it.
+> know this is a pain point, and are currently addressing it.

+You can read more about this [here (question no. 18)](https://time-mambo-c70.notion.site/DDevs-May-27-Q-A-17431321344b4ce7915fe7b5f83b1f41).
 :::

 ### Why can't the bot find something I look for?